sflaherty2009/ebs_snapshot_inspection/README.md

-Here is a sample README file for the provided Lambda function script:

----

 # EBS Snapshot Cleanup Lambda

 This AWS Lambda function automates the cleanup of old EBS snapshots.
 It identifies and deletes snapshots, keeping only the newest four per volume, and uploads a CSV report to an S3 bucket.
 Optionally, the function sends a Slack notification with the report link and total space marked for deletion.